-Incidentally, this sculpture marks the IDS building which is (supposedly) the tallest building in Minneapolis.
+Incidentally, this sculpture marks the IDS building, which is (supposedly) the tallest building in Minneapolis.
 Actually, depending on how you measure, the Capella Tower is taller but only if you count a decorative structure on top.
-In true “Minnesota Nice” fashion, the IDS building continues to be known as the tallest and the owners of the Capella Tower don’t try to put in a claim!
+In true “Minnesota Nice” fashion, the IDS building continues to be known as the tallest, and the Capella Tower owners don’t try to put in a claim!

 Central Public Library – Nicollet Mall

 Really, the Nimbus sculpture fronts the library.
 Another key point, the sculpture became a gathering place for people of all walks of life.
 (I couldn’t get them all to move so I could take a picture!)

 And, here is the link to the Nimbus.

 By the way, here is a link to the continuously evolving “Everything Twin Cities” series of my blog posts.
 In summary, I hope you continue to enjoy.
 And, both visitors to the Twin Cities and current residents are likely to find value here.
 Again, thank you for reading about Minneapolis Outdoor Art Nicollet.

 Classic Rock Recollection